HIPAA Compliance Checklist: Learn the Requirements to Become HIPAA Compliant

 Generic HIPAA Compliance Checklist

-Apart from the above mentioned checklists, a generic HIPAA compliance checklist (a compliance checklist for individual rules) ensures that you stay on top of the game.
+Apart from the above-mentioned checklists, a generic HIPAA compliance checklist (a compliance checklist for individual rules) ensures that you stay on top of the game.
 To make certain that your organization is compliant:

 Parallels RAS Helps Organizations Requiring HIPAA Compliance

-Parallels® Remote Application Server (RAS) is a virtual desktop and application delivery solution that allows healthcare providers to create their own secure, private cloud.
+Parallels® Remote Application Server (RAS) is a virtual desktop and application delivery solution that enables healthcare providers to create their own secure, private cloud.
 It is a perfect solution for healthcare providers who need to maintain a HIPAA-compliant infrastructure.

-Parallels RAS improves your healthcare infrastructure by improving accessibility, security and mobility.
-It also allows for single-pane-of-glass management and auto-provisioning and auto-scaling.
+Parallels RAS improves your healthcare infrastructure by improving accessibility, security, and mobility.
+It also allows for single-pane-of-glass management and auto-provisioning, and auto-scaling.

-Auto-provisioning and auto-scaling.
 Medical IT infrastructure can be scaled up or down automatically as Parallels RAS creates, releases, removes and load balances Windows Servers based on predefined criteria.

-Parallels RAS has all the features necessary to comply with the HIPAA Privacy, Security, Enforcement, Omnibus and Breach Notification Rules, making it a must-have for your medical organization.
+Parallels RAS has all the features necessary to comply with the HIPAA Privacy, Security, Enforcement, Omnibus, and Breach Notification Rules, making it a must-have for your medical organization.

 Download the 30-day trial of Parallels RAS today!